jjhegedus/engine-docs/source/index.md

 ## What is Apollo Engine?

-Apollo Engine is an in-query-path tool that helps you understand what's happening inside your GraphQL layer and perform performance optimizations without changing any of your server's code.
+Apollo Engine is an in-query-path tool that helps you understand what's happening inside your GraphQL layer.
+It lets you make performance optimizations without changing any code.

-Engine runs as a proxy layer in front of your GraphQL server, providing server performance telemetry (the same functionality as [Apollo Optics](https://www.apollodata.com/optics/)) and is able to cache entire query responses from your server.
+Engine runs as a proxy layer in front of your GraphQL server.
+It provides server performance telemetry (the same functionality as [Apollo Optics](https://www.apollodata.com/optics/)) and can cache query responses from your server.

 Instrumenting your app with Engine is twofold.
 1. Add an [Apollo Tracing package](#Apollo-Tracing-Package) (language-specific) to your GraphQL server.